“Like visual poetry, Chen’s phrases… embodied an epic dignity.”

 Commissioned dances from the company include Peach Flower Landscape for the Lincoln Center Institute, Qian Kun for the Joyce Theater Foundation, Unfolding for Dancing in the Streets, The Three Riddles of Turandot for New Jersey Ballet, Unconquered Warriors for Dancing Wheels, and Water and Tiger Lily for Ballet Met, The Way of Five – Fire for Townson University; Dragons on the Wall, a collaboration with Nobel Literature nominee Bei Dao and internationally acclaimed composer Joan La Barbara for the Alternate Roots Festival curated by Baraka Sele of New Jersey Performing Arts Center.

-In addition to its extensive touring and performing season, the company has an award-winning Arts in Education residency programs in urban school districts to bring culture and arts into educational settings as well as a smaller educational touring ensemble.
-Its residency program for Chinese American heritage has been selected by the Chinese Language Teacher’s Association for Primary and Secondary Schools as a new model for collaborative language and arts education in primary and secondary schools.
+Advancing Dance Education, the Nai-Ni Chen Dance Company is currently in residence in New Jersey City University creating a new dance program for the university in collaboration with the Joffrey Ballet School as well as pioneering a program with the University’s A Harry Moore Laboratory School on teaching dance to children with multiple disabilities.
+In addition to these educational activities, the company has an award-winning Arts in Education residency programs in urban school districts to bring culture and arts into educational settings Nai-Ni Chen’s assembly and residency program, the Art of Chinese Dance for Chinese American heritage education has been selected by the Chinese Language Teacher’s Association for Primary and Secondary Schools as a new model for collaborative language and arts education.

 Programs of the Nai-Ni Chen Dance Company are made possible by the National Endowment for the Arts, the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, the New Jersey Cultural Trust, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, the Geraldine R. Dodge Foundation, the Hyde and Watson Foundation, E.J.
-Grassman Trust, The Horizon Foundation for New Jersey, the Cultural Ministry of the People’s Republic of China, the Live Music for Dance Program of New Music USA, the Blanche and Irving Laurie Foundation, the Rapid Response Program of American Dance Abroad, the Association of Performing Arts Presenters’ Cultural Exchange Fund, supported by the Andrew W. Mellon Foundation, PSEG, Proskauer, WAC Lighting, the Glow Foundation and the Museum of Chinese in America.
+Grassman Trust, The Horizon Foundation for New Jersey, the Cultural Ministry of the People’s Republic of China, the Live Music for Dance Program of New Music USA, the Blanche and Irving Laurie Foundation, the Rapid Response Program of American Dance Abroad, the Association of Performing Arts Presenters’ Cultural Exchange Fund, supported by the Andrew W. Mellon Foundation, PSEG, Proskauer, WAC Lighting and the Glow Foundation.

 More About Nai-Ni Chen Dancers Collaborators Board & Staff